meowwtama/tp/docs/DeveloperGuide.md

 `Library` now acts as a similar entity to the `AddressBook` and `UserPrefs` and is now composited into `Model`, and implements the ReadOnlyLibrary Interface.

 `Model` now contains useful `Library` operations such as:
-* `Threshold` operations
+* `Threshold` operations.
-* `Book` operations on the book list in a library
+* `Book` operations on the book list in a library.
-* Checks for if library users can borrow books in a library
+* Checks for if library users can borrow books in a library.

 ### Limit Command and Threshold feature

 This command is facilitated through the use of `Threshold` as an attribute in the `Library` class.

-Any library user has to have a `Merit Score` greater or equals to the set `Threshold` in order to borrow from the `Library`.
+Any library user has to have a `Merit Score` greater or equal to the set `Threshold` in order to borrow from the `Library`.

 As `Threshold` is now an attribute of `Library`, the library user's ability to borrow now depends on the Library instance and not within the Borrow Command.